 Ethel is a very prominent first name for females (#125 out of 4276, Top 3%) but an uncommon surname for all people.
 (2000 U.S. Census)

 Shown below is the birth name statistics of Ethel for girls.
 Ethel reached its top rank of #8 in the U.S. during the years 1890-1899, but is not ranked currently.
 (2014 Birth Statistics)

-Prominent variation forms of Ethel ranked in the Top 1000 are Ethyl, Ethelyn, Ethelene and Etha.
-Usage of these forms of Ethel was at its highest during the years 1880-1889 (average #552) and has become significantly less since, with the forms Etha, Ethel, Ethelyn and Ethyl becoming less in vogue.
+Prominent variation forms of Ethel ranked in the Top 2000 are Ethelyn, Ethlyn, Ethyl, Ethelene, Etheleen, Ethelda and Etha.
+Adoption of these forms of Ethel was at its highest in the 1890s (average #1221), but now, forms such as Ethyl have gone out of style.